 |Junior (7 – 12 years)||One category – not divided by style.
 Juniors may have an adult assist with baking the cake.
 Each junior must ice and decorate their own entry.|

 |Teen (13 – 17 years)||Each teen must bake, ice and decorate their own entry.
-Open to all styles.|
+Open to all styles|

-|Culinary Student||Current culinary school students.
+|Culinary Student||Currently enrolled culinary school students.
 Open to all styles.|

-|Adult Beginner||Basic skills.
-2 years or less decorating experience; self-taught or less then 30 hours of cake decorating or sugar art instruction.
+|Beginner||Basic skills.
+2 years or less decorating experience; self-taught or less than 30 hours of cake decorating or sugar art instruction – including online courses.
 Open to all styles.|

-|Adult Intermediate||Developing skills.
-2 to 4 years cake decorating experience; 30 to 60 hours of cake decorating or sugar art instruction.
+|Intermediate||Developing skills.
+2 to 4 years cake decorating experience; 30 to 60 hours of cake decorating or sugar art instruction – including online courses.
 Open to all styles.|

-|Adult Advanced||More refined skills.
-4 to 6 years cake decorating experience; 60 to 90 hours of cake decorating or sugar art instruction.
+|Advanced||More refined skills.
+4 to 6 years cake decorating experience; 60 to 90 hours of cake decorating or sugar art instruction – including online courses.
 Open to all styles.|

 |Professional||High level of skill.
-More than 6 years decorating experience.
-More than 90 hours of hours of cake decorating or sugar art instruction.
+Over 6 years decorating experience.
+More than 90 hours of cake decorating or sugar art instruction – including online courses.
 May be decorating for profit or working as a decorator.
 Open to all styles.|